MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-how-to-cancel-basic-ui-changes-and-file-handling-decisions.md

 ---
-    title: How to: Cancel Basic UI Changes and File Handling Decisions | Microsoft Docs
+    title: How to Cancel Basic UI Changes and File Handling Decisions | Microsoft Docs
     description: You cancel you basic UI changes and decisions for handling of files and automation objects by opening the **Reset User-Specified Settings** window from your Role Center.
     services: project-madeira
     documentationcenter: ''